shoutem/shoutem.github.io/_posts/1-1-5-UsingUIToolkit.md

 Implement `render` method that will use `ListView`. `ListView` accepts data in the form of `Array` to show in the list and `renderRow` method which defines how list row should look like.

-Remove old `render` method and add these methods:
+Add `renderRow` method and replace implementation of `render` method:

 ```JSX{3-14,17-27}
 #file: app/screens/RestaurantsList.js